r00t-3xp10it/morpheus/README.md

 ![morpheus v1.6-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-sslBug3.png)

-    By default morpheus (at startup) will replace the original etter.conf/etter.dns files provided by ettercap, at framework exit morpheus will revert files to is original state..
+    By default morpheus (at startup) will replace the original etter.conf/etter.dns files provided by ettercap.
+On exit morpheus will revert the files to is original state..

 <br />